-The next result is a proper generalization of some result for monomial algebras in [19, Proposition 4.2] and it may be useful when one deal with algebras defined by homogeneous ideals.
+The next result is a proper generalization of some results for monomial algebras in [22, Proposition 4.2] and it may be useful when one deals with algebras defined by homogeneous ideals.

-Proposition 3.11.
+Proposition 3.12.
 Let A = kQ/I be a finite dimensional quiver algebra where I is a homogeneous ideal.
 Each of the following conditions implies $L{-1} = 0$: